256lights/zb/README.md

 # zb

+zb
-zb is an experiment in hermetic, reproducible build systems.
+(pronounced "zee bee" or "zeeb") is an experiment in hermetic, reproducible build systems.
 It has not stabilized and should not be used for production purposes.

 zb is based on the ideas in [The purely functional software deployment model by Eelco Dolstra][dolstra_purely_2006]